Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 npm run start:dist
 ```

-This command builds broject in `production` mode.
+This command builds project in `production` mode.
 All output is placed to `dist` folder and can be served your preferred web server.
 You should need no additional files outside the `dist` folder.